hdShang/arxiv-daily/docs/cs-AI/2025-05-31/papers/250600570v1-a-wenlu-brain-system-for-multimodal-cognition-and-embodied-decision-.md

 ---
 layout: default
-title: A "Wenlu" Brain System for Multimodal Cognition and Embodied Decision-Making: A Secure New Architecture for Deep Integration of Foundation Models and Domain Knowledge
+title: "A \"Wenlu\" Brain System for Multimodal Cognition and Embodied Decision-Making: A Secure New Architecture for Deep Integration of Foundation Models and Domain Knowledge"
 ---

 # A "Wenlu" Brain System for Multimodal Cognition and Embodied Decision-Making: A Secure New Architecture for Deep Integration of Foundation Models and Domain Knowledge